 The O-1 Visa, on the other hand, is dual intent, non-immigrant, employment visa for people with extraordinary talents in the field of technology, arts, sport, business, education, or the sciences.

-It is an employment visa, which means it has to be petitioned by an employer or a talent agency.
+It is an employment visa, which means it has to be petitioned by an employer.
 Contrary to other visa categories, there are no limitations to how many times an applicant can file for an O-1 Status.
 Unlike the H1-B visa, It may be renewed indefinitely as long as their services are required by the employer.

 Although the O-1 Visa will need an employer to petition for the employee, like for the H1-B visa, immigrants on the visa can go on furlough without disrupting their visa status and are allowed to work from home without having to notify the USCIS like other visa types.